 - Inverter technology.
 This reduces the dimensions and weight of the transformer and additionally increases the efficiency by 30%.

 - Dual voltage gives the ability to operate at either 110V or 220V, depending on the application at hand.
-It also works with a power of 60HZ.
+It also works with the power of 60HZ.

 - Great rated output range.
 You have the option to operate the system at either 20 amps for cutting thinner metals or dial it up to 50 amps if you’re working on thicker metals.